smitbhavsar93/Dicee-iOS13/README.md

 work.
 I owe credit to them for allowing me to use their images, however everything thereby was hardcoded by yours truly.
 Link to the template is : https://github.com/appbrewery/Dicee-iOS13 made by AppBrewery.

 # Note :
-I updated the Dicee App with a new AutoLayout feature after recently learning about it so now in the updated folder, the new Dicee App now supports auto-scaling and won't look as funky on different iOS aspect ratios, now it should look consistent no matter the device and/or aspect ratio.
+-I updated the Dicee App with a new AutoLayout feature after recently learning about it so now in the updated folder, the new Dicee App now supports auto-scaling and won't look as funky on different iOS aspect ratios, now it should look consistent no matter the device and/or aspect ratio.